kubernetes/enhancements/keps/sig-apps/5440-mutable-job-pod-resource-updates/README.md

 ### Goals

-- Allow mutating CPU, memory, GPU, and extended resource requests and limits of a container within a PodTemplate of a suspended jobs.
+- Allow mutating CPU, memory, GPU, and extended resource requests and limits, as well as resource claim references, for containers and init containers within the PodTemplate of a suspended Job.
 - Enable queue controllers to optimize resource allocation based on cluster conditions.
 - Improve cluster resource utilization through dynamic resource sizing, especially for expensive GPU and specialized hardware.